 People over 60 are entitled to free eye tests.
 An eye test is recommended every two years if you are over 60, and every year if you are over 70.
 Examination of the macula is a part of this free examination.

-How can I stop early AMD developing?
+How can I stop early AMD getting worse?

 If you are told you have early AMD, there are some things you can do to reduce the likelihood of the disease progressing.